-Please describe the project area and provide several The project area is a mixture of commercial and photographs to show the character of the project residential properties.
-Properties are a mixture of area and surrounding properties.
-Is it a residential old and modern. or commercial area?
-Are the nearby properties old or modern?
+Please describe the project area and provide several The project area is scattered throughout the east photographs to show the character of the project area and west ends of Kaw City.
+The area is a and surrounding properties.
+Is it a residential or mixture of residential and commercial. commercial area?
+Are the nearby properties old or Properties are both old and modern. modern?
 Streetscapes and views looking down the ROW to show flanking properties are preferred.
 Please provide a photo key or captions to identify where the photos were taken and what they are showing.
 Does the project involve construction or installation No. of any new aboveground components?
 If so, describe the components, identify their location and provide representative images of the components.
-Are there any nearby properties or resources that Yes, there are properties that have been either appear to be or are documented3 to have been constructed more than 45 years ago with similar constructed more than 45 years ago?
-Does there design or method of construction. appear to be a group of properties of similar age, design, or method of construction?
-Or are there There are no designed landscapes in the project any designed landscapes such as a park or area. cemetery?
-Please provide photographs of any properties that may be more than 45 years in age and would have the potential to be affected by the project (such as properties that include meter replacements, service line replacements or buildings within 10 feet of the areas proposed for pipeline main replacement under pavement).
+Are there any nearby properties or resources that No, there are no nearby properties or resources either appear to be or are documented3 to have been that either appear to be or are documented to constructed more than 45 years ago?
+Does there have been constructed more than 45 years ago. appear to be a group of properties of similar age, design, or method of construction?
+Or are there any There are residential homes that appear to be of designed landscapes such as a park or cemetery? similar age, design, or method of construction.
+Please provide photographs of any properties that may be more than 45 years in age and would have the There are no designed landscapes near or potential to be affected by the project (such as adjacent to the project area. properties that include meter replacements, service line replacements or buildings within 10 feet of the areas proposed for pipeline main replacement under pavement).
 Multiple properties may be photographed together in a streetscape view and if there are many properties over 45 years in age, representative photos may be provided of a neighborhood rather than individual photos of each property.
 Will project implementation require removal or No. disturbance of any stone or brick sidewalk, roadway, or landscape materials or other potentially old or unique features?
 Please provide a handful of representative photos of the project area to show the character of the roadway and sidewalk materials in the project and staging areas.
-Include a photo key or captions of what the photos are showing and where they were taken.
+Include a photo key and/or captions of what the photos are showing and where they were taken.